Alfred Ngaro: Views and advocacy

-Ngaro is a Christian and a self-described Christian Zionist.
-Ngaro holds a theology degree and served as a community pastor.
 In mid-May 2019, Ngaro attracted criticism from former National MP Jami-Lee Ross and the Abortion Law Reform Association of New Zealand when he shared a Facebook post on his page likening abortion to the Holocaust.
 Ngaro later apologised and issued a statement saying "he did not read the full Facebook post before sharing and said the word "tragedy" should have been used instead of "holocaust".
 In response, National Party leader Simon Bridges defended Ngaro's right to voice his opinion while stating that it was not something he would say.